NgHanWei/EEG_Confusion_MOOC/README.md

 Obtain list of subjects to use as training data for subject-indepdendent baseline model

 Positional Arguments:
-    DATAPATH                            Datapath for the pre-processed EEG signals file
+    ROOTDIR                            Datapath for the pre-processed EEG signals file

 Optional Arguments:
-    -start START                        Set start of range for subjects, minimum 1 and maximum 54 -end END                            Set end of range for subjects, minimum 2 and maximum 55 -subj SUBJ                          Set the subject number to run feature extraction on, will override the -start and -end functions if used
+    -start START                        Set start of range for subjects, minimum 1 and maximum 54
-    -trial TRIAL                        Set the number of test trials from target subject to create baseline.
-Set number of trials to 0 to use target validation data
 ```

 run `LOSVO_DCN_all.py` to run all subjects.